VitahuHere/PJ-Messenger-Scraper/README.md

 Send messages and pictures to Messenger website using Selenium

 ## Initial checks
-- Check if msedgedriver.exe is the same version as your Microsoft Edge browser.
+- Download matching version of msedgedriver.exe from [Microsoft site.](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
   - Open your Edge browser
   - Paste ```edge://settings/help``` in search bar
   - Check first 2 digits of browser version
-If your browser version is different that 89, then download mathcing version from [Microsoft site.](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
 - Check if using Python 3

 ## Installing